 In 2007, the Movia Estate, led by the globe-trotting charismatic winemaker Aleš Kristančič, was named among the world’s top 100 wineries by Wine & Spirits Magazine for the first time.
 That’s company he’s kept almost annually since.
 In 2013, Movia was joined by Kabaj, another winery from the Goriška Brda district, in the listing for the first time.

 Ready for more?
 Then check out Piran Café’s hub pages for the Primorska region’s Vipava Valley, Kras, Goriška Brda and Slovenska Istra districts.
 Or, head southeast to the Posavje region.
-Or, to the northeast and Podravje, Slovenia’s largest region, later in the week.
+Or, to the northeast and Podravje, Slovenia’s largest region.